 Heartworm medication is well tolerated and most dogs think they’re getting a special treat.
 Know that it is easy to prevent this potentially fatal disease.
 We must do our best to keep our pups safe!

 HERE ARE SOME REMEDIES TO STOP THE ITCH AFTER YOU OR YOUR DOG IS BITTEN BY A MOSQUITO:

-- Wipe it with a little rubbing alcohol.
-It seems to stop the itch
+- Wipe the area with a little rubbing alcohol.
+It seems to stop the itch.

-- I have also dabbed it with coconut oil, which healed it quickly and took away the itch
+- I have also dabbed bites with coconut oil, which healed it quickly and took away the itch.

 - Haven’t tried this but have heard that Preparation H helps relieve the itch– be mindful that your dog cannot lick this product.

 It is also a good idea to keep an eye out for any kind of allergic reaction the dog may experience as the result of a mosquito bite.
 You may notice that your dog starts suddenly licking or scratching.